terasut-num/simple-jev/README.md

 In this implementation, the useful change is how the model is used:

 1. The shared prompt builder creates consistent classifier instructions and one scoring branch per question.
-2. The HF server renders those instructions and the context into the model's native chat format.
+2. The server renders those instructions and the context into the model's native chat format from the GGUF's chat template.
-3. It evaluates the exact common token prefix once and reuses that prefix's KV cache across batches of question suffixes.
+3. It decodes the exact common token prefix once and copies those KV cells into per-question sequences for each suffix batch.
 4. It reads the next-token logits for the allowed answer labels.
 Shared scoring code normalizes those scores and constructs the JSON response.

 This avoids generating and parsing a prose or JSON answer token by token.
 Reusing the context can also reduce repeated computation when several questions refer to the same input.
 Actual latency depends on the model, hardware, context length, and number of questions.
 Cache reuse currently lasts only for a single request.